How to calculate derivatives in Python? In this article, we’ll use the Python SymPy library to play around with derivatives.

 import sympy as sym #Derivatives of multivariable function x , y = sym.symbols('x y') f = x**4+x*y**4 #Differentiating partially w.r.t x and y derivative_f = f.diff(x,y) derivative_f

-This article by no means was a discourse about derivatives or how can we solve derivatives in Python but an article about how can we leverage python packages to perform differentiation on functions.
+This article by no means was a course about derivatives or how can we solve derivatives in Python but an article about how can we leverage python SymPy packages to perform differentiation on functions.
 Derivatives are awesome and you should definitely get the idea behind it as they play a crucial role in Machine learning and beyond.